lewagon/dotfiles/02-OOP/02-OO-Advanced/Suggestion-Farming-Diary-Animals/README.md

 ## Background and Objectives

-This challenge is an extension of the previous one.
-The farm welcomes its first animals!
+This challenge is an extension of the previous one: the farm welcomes its first animals!
-TODO: different approach
+And this time, you're going to explore different techniques of developments.

 ![Animals](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/tiny-farm/animals.svg?sanitize=true)

 ## Specs
 The farm has two kinds of **animals** (cow and chicken).